OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution for creating an expanding card effect, a common user interface element.
-The effect involves a card that expands vertically when hovered over, revealing additional content.
-We'll achieve this using pure CSS, without relying on JavaScript.
+This document details a CSS-only solution to create an expanding card effect.
+The card expands vertically when hovered over, revealing hidden content.
+This example utilizes only CSS3 properties, making it lightweight and efficient.
+No JavaScript is required.

-## Description of the Styling
+**Description of the Styling:**

-The card is styled using a simple `div` element and several CSS properties.
-Key techniques include:

-* **Transitions:**  Smooth transitions are applied to the `height` property to create the expansion animation.
-* **Overflow:** The `overflow: hidden;` property initially hides the extra content, revealing it only during expansion.
-* **Height:**  The initial height is set to a smaller value, then dynamically changed on hover.
-* **Pseudo-elements:** We use `::before` and `::after` pseudo-elements for stylistic touches (optional).

-## Full Code
+The styling utilizes a combination of CSS transitions, transforms, and pseudo-elements to achieve the expansion effect.
+The card is initially set to a smaller height.
+On hover, the `height` property is animated using a transition, and the `transform` property subtly shifts the card upwards to create a more visually appealing expansion.
+A pseudo-element (`::before`) is used to create a subtle overlay effect during expansion.

+**Full Code:**

 ```html
 <!DOCTYPE html>